Skip to main content

 TNP works to advance legislation to improve access to quality, accessible, cost-effective healthcare for all Texans and remove barriers to nurse practitioners.
 Our priority agenda items for this session are:

-TNP supports legislation that would ensure adequate prescriptive authority for NPs and extend physician delegated Schedule II prescriptive authority to all NPs, regardless of practice setting or specialty.
-Texas is only one of a handful of states that does not extend Schedule II prescriptive authority to NPs, and such restrictions harm their ability to treat patients with mental health conditions, cancer, chronic disease, and other illnesses in a variety of practice settings.
-It also prevents hospital based NPs from being able to write timely discharge prescriptions for their patients, contributing to delays in care and increased costs for hospitals and patients.
+Schedule II medications are a class of drugs to treat pain and certain mental health conditions.
+Texas is only one of a handful of states that does not extend Schedule II prescriptive authority to NPs, and such restrictions harm their ability to prescribe medication and treat patients with mental health conditions, cancer, chronic disease, and other illnesses in a variety of practice settings.
+It also prevents hospital-based NPs from being able to write discharge prescriptions for their patients following surgery or hospitalization, contributing to delays in care and discharge and increased costs for hospitals and patients.

 TNP supports legislation that would remove the requirement that NPs be in the same health insurance network as their delegating physician.Texas Senate Bill 654 (85R) eliminated this requirement for Medicaid/CHIP in 2017, but commercial plans were left out.
 Getting rid of this insurance barrier is necessary to keep pace with the growing numbers of NPs providing primary care in Texas and to increase network adequacy in areas with healthcare provider shortages.